Optimizing Quantum Annealing Schedules with Monte Carlo Tree Search enhanced with neural networks

 In this work, we address one of these challenges by proposing automated designs of annealing schedules using the Monte Carlo Tree Search (MCTS) \cite{Coulom2007,10.1007/11871842_29,Kocsis2006,ChangShingLee2009}, and its enhanced version incorporating neural networks (NNs) to further improve the performance.
 This enhanced version, named QZero, is inspired by the recent success of DeepMind's AlphaZero \cite{Silver2017,Silver2018} in mastering the game of Go.
-The proposed methods share many similarities with the design principles of hybrid quantum-classical algorithms for quantum circuits in the NISQ era\cite{Peruzzo2014,Kandala2017,1411.4028,McClean2016,Preskill2018,Cao2019,1905.03150}.
+The proposed methods share many similarities with the design principles of hybrid quantum-classical algorithms for quantum circuits in the NISQ era \cite{Peruzzo2014,Kandala2017,1411.4028,McClean2016,Preskill2018,Cao2019,1905.03150}, especially a related work \cite{dalgaard2020global} that implements a deep quantum exploration version of the AlphaZero algorithm for control problems and achieves substantial improvements in both the quality and quantity of good solution clusters compared to earlier methods.
 In fact, both approaches can be viewed more broadly as examples of computer-automated experimental designs.
 A classical subroutine iteratively revises its design of annealing schedules or gate parameters, such that an annealer or a circuit may generate a desired quantum state.
 This classical subroutine solves an optimization problem with either a gradient-based approach (as commonly adopted in the training of neural networks) or a gradient-free optimizer such as the Bayesian approach, genetic algorithm and evolution strategy.
 Recently, proposals based on reinforcement learning (RL) \cite{zhang2019reinforcement,ChunlinChen2014,Bukov2018,Niu2019,1908.08054,1911.04574,1812.10797,hh,ayanzadeh2020reinforcement,1911.04574} to automate the experimental designs have also emerged as popular alternatives.
 Conceptually, RL \cite{10.5555/3312046,Kaelbling1996,vanOtterlo2012,1312.5602,Mnih2015,schulman} is a machine learning method that learns to accomplish tasks by interacting with an environment as opposed to simply extracting useful patterns from static data.
 This type of learning process makes RL to perform more robustly (in comparison to other ML methods) in a noisy and inherently stochastic environment.
 RL algorithms have been used in many scientific and engineering fields to address difficult problems after witnessing the remarkable accomplishments of AlphaGo and AlphaZero.
 Yet, we have not seen attempts in adopting MCTS, which is another indispensable ingredient for AlphaGo and AlphaZero, to automate design of annealing schedules.
-In fact, the underlying search mechanism of MCTS can be viewed as a learning algorithm for Markovian Decision Process, the central model in RL; therefore, MCTS can perform similar tasks like other RL algorithms\cite{Vodopivec2017}.
+In fact, the underlying search mechanism of MCTS can be viewed as a learning algorithm for Markov Decision process, the central model in RL; therefore, MCTS can perform similar tasks like other RL algorithms \cite{Vodopivec2017}.
 In this work, we adopt MCTS and modify the standard AlphaZero to design optimal annealing schedules.